AlgoMaster Logo

 We have a list of people, each with a birth year and a death year.
 A person is alive during any year from their birth year up to (but not including) their death year.
 We need to find which year had the most people alive, and if there's a tie, return the earliest such year.

-The year range is also very small: 1950 to 2050, which is only 101 possible years.
-That small range is a strong hint that we can afford to check every year individually or use a fixed-size array to track populations.
+The year range is also small: 1950 to 2050, which is only 101 possible years.
+That bound lets us afford to check every year individually or use a fixed-size array indexed by year.

 Key Constraints: